fogfish/go-check-updates/README.md

 ## ...
 ```

-This command line utility just simple way of running these commands.
+`go-check-update` is the utility that simplify the workflow of running these commands.

 ## How To Contribute

-The utility is [MIT](LICENSE) licensed and accepts contributions via GitHub pull requests:
+`go-check-update` is [MIT](LICENSE) licensed and accepts contributions via GitHub pull requests:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

 ## License